The Impossible Apollo 11 Hasselblad Camera Shots

 If they have no answer NASA just looks the other way.

-Our previous article "The Apollo 11 Landing Point Designator" explains how the LPD must have been in the view field of the hasselblad camera even though it does not show up in the Hasselblad photographs.
-Further more we learn that it is possible to calculate the position of the camera when the piture was taken.
-We will now show that the Apollo 11 photographs from the lunar surface are made in a studio environment and not on the moon.
+Our previous article "The Apollo 11 Landing Point Designator" explains how the LPD must have been in the field of view of the Hasselblad camera, even though it does not show up in the Hasselblad photographs.
+Furthermore we learn that it is possible to calculate the position the camera was in when the picture was taken.
+We will now show that the Apollo 11 photographs from the lunar surface were made in a studio environment and not on the moon.

 The glare shield.

 It is all to do with the glare shield.
 Inside the Apollo 11 Lunar Module (LM) There was a glare shield beside the window that prevented the astronauts being blinded by the sun when working on the control panel.
 It can clearly been seen in Apollo mission photo AS11-37-5529 (at the bottom of this article).
 In this photo the LPD is hidden behind the glare shield.
 We informed NASA and the ALSJ about this problem in 2012 and now it is time you hear the truth about the impossible camera shots.
 Credit to NASA, LPI and ALSJ for images.

 The Commander can look through a set of scribe marks on the inner and outer windows of the Lunar Module and the LPD angle will tell him where to look along the vertical scale to find out where the computer thinks they are going to land.
 When we compared the still images with the 16mm film footage we noticed that the LDP lines did not show up in the Hasselblad images.
 The Image to the left is the Apollo LPD seen from inside the Lunar Module (Credit to ALSJ).

 Below you can see Hasselblad image AS11-39-5843 on the left and a still frame from the 16mm film footage on the right.

 Why did the LPD disappear on the Hasselblad images?